Eating Healthy at Restaurants-Athlete Guide

 Best meal timing for eating healthy at restaurants

-Some of the options recommended to eat “less often” would best be eaten after your last tournament game when you aren’t trying to reload for a game the following morning.
+Some of the options we recommend below that you eat “less often” would best be eaten after your last tournament game when you aren’t trying to reload for a game the following morning.

-Generally, tips for eating healthy at restaurants include these keywords below for food preparation and ingredients.
+Generally, our tips for eating healthy at restaurants include looking for these key words below for how food is prepared or the meal ingredients.

 Choose foods more often that have healthy preparations like: